JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

 i can just return the `last` parameter as part of the result type when needed.
 Its `EndTime` can therefore be updated outseide in the switch and the changes will be made effective on `db.SaveChanges()`.
 - Overall is less code and more compact.
-- Unit testing can be improved, `IsT0` doesn't mean anything.
+- Unit testing can be improved, `IsT0` doesn't mean anything, I could use the switch methof there as well.
 - How would stack traces look like if an exceptin happens in any of the lambdas in the `Switch()` method?

 # v3: v2 with pattern matching